ImNotGLaDOS/gan-to-keyboard/README.md

 Python script to map GAN smart cube turns to keyboard presses.
 Works only on Windows.

 # Disclaimer
 This project isn't properly tested yet, so if you experience any issues or don't understand something and README isn't helping, please contact the creator.
 It will not only help you solve the problem but also will help improve the project.
-Any suggestions are also welcome.
+Any suggestions and feedback are also welcome.

 # How to use it
 1. Ensure you have Python 3 installed and Bluetooth enabled on your system.